joseio/GH-Site-CodeSimilarity/index.md

 ### Peking University Dataset

+#### Problem Descriptions

+The problems from the PKU dataset didn't come with any problem descriptions, so I inferred them by manually inspecting the student submissions

+* Homework 1: (inferred) Given an input integer n, find and count all positive integers in range [0, n] that (1) share same first and last digits (e.g., 11, 101, 161) and (2) are not divisible by any preceding odd number

+* Homework 2: (inferred) Given input integer n, find the smallest value for x that makes the following equation true: $(Σ (1/j), j=1, x) > n$

+* Homework 3: (inferred) Given an input integer and an array of doubles, iterate through each array element and keep a running sum of the element * factor, where factor is:

+  * 0 if element < 100
+  * 0.1 if element in range [100, 200)
+  * 0.3 if element in range [200, 500)
+  * 0.5 if element >= 500

+  Then return the sum.

+#### Submissions to be Discarded

 Many of the correct student submissions failed to compile after they were converted from C/C++ to C#.
 The most common reason for these compilation failures were things like incorrect data types in method signatures, method bodies, and also visibility issues (i.e., public, private, static methods and classes).
 I cleaned the dataset to fit my needs, such that the subjects that I evaluate are clean and able to be compiled.
 Here are some stats on how many correct, non-compiling submissions I needed to filter out of each puzzle to perform the above cleaning: